Yushi-Hu/tifa/README.md

 ## Question Generation Modules

-TIFA allos users to generate questions on their own text inputs.
+TIFA allows users to generate questions on their own text inputs.
 The question generation contains two part.
 First is question generation with GPT-3.
 And then we filter the questions with UnifiedQA.
-We will release a fine-tuned FlanT5 so that the users without OpenAI API can generate questions locally.
-However, the question quality will be lower than GPT-3 generated one.
+We will release a fine-tuned Flan-T5 model so that the users can generate questions locally without OpenAI API.
+However, the question quality will be lower than GPT-3 generated ones.

 ### Question generation with GPT 3.5

 Notice that since code-davinci-002 is deprecated, we rewrite our code with gpt-3.5-turbo.
-Since the input length limit is 4097, which is smaller than Codex's, we reduced the number of in-context examples.
+Since the input length limit is 4097, which is smaller than Codex's, we reduce the number of in-context examples in the current codebase.
 Thus, the questions will be slightly different from the ones in TIFA v1.0 benchmark.

 ```python
 import openai